AI Trading Tools: How Machine Learning Is Changing Stock Analysis

 AI augments decision-making—it doesn't predict markets or guarantee profits

-Sentiment analysis is the most practical AI application for retail traders
+Sentiment analysis and natural language screening are the most practical AI applications for retail traders

 Any AI system with "guaranteed returns" or perfect backtests is a scam